The NJ HPwES® Program

-The HPwES Program provides most homeowners with 100% funding and 0% interest with On-Bill Repayment options necessary to upgrade an existing home to an ENERGY STAR home.
+The HPwES® Program provides homeowners with up to $5,000 incentives and up to $15,000 in 0% interest-free On-Bill Repayment option to upgrade an existing home to an ENERGY STAR home.

 The "whole house" approach to energy efficiency not only means upgrading your old equipment, but also air sealing and insulation upgrades resulting in an improved comfort and lowered energy bills.

 The 2024 NJ HPwES® Funding & On-Bill Repayment Expires on: